0x4447/0x4447-cli-node-tomato/README.md

 # DG Express Generator

-Over the years I think I found out a nice default template that I can use to start new ExpressJS project.
+Over the years I think I found out a nice default template that I can use to start a new ExpressJS project.

 # Key Features

 - My personal commenting style that I like and allows me to better understand the code.
-- Simplified the `server` file in the `bin` folder
+- Simplified and explained the `server` file in the `bin` folder
 - By default I use clustering
-- By default I force HTTPS when in production
+- By default I force HTTPS when code is deployed
-- Redesigned how I handle Errors
+- Redesigned how errors are handled
 - By default I use Hogan
+- Favicon done right.
+Make your own five icon using [Real Favicon Generator](https://realfavicongenerator.net)
 - End everything is organized how I like it :)

 # Installation